 During the next three weeks scrutinies were held, but there were no developments, except suggesting new names and excluding them in the vote.
 Then the name of the Archbishop of Turin, Cardinal Girolamo della Rovere, aged 62, was proposed (Cardella, V, 247-248).
 He was a learned and honest man, and politically astute.
 He was a famous bibliophile, but his record of achievement was thin.
 His candidacy was dropped.
 In the midst of these twistings and turnings, the Spanish faction repeatedly tried to advance the candidacy of Cardinal Gabriele Paleotti, the Cardinal Bishop of Albano.
 He had been on the list of cardinals acceptable to King Philip which had been supplied by Cardinal Madruzzo at the first conclave.
 Paleotti was 68 in October, and had been a cardinal for 25 years.
 He had been a professor of Law at Bologna and a canonical consultant at the Council of Trent.
 A successful Bishop of Bologna since 1566, he had been active in implementing the Tridentine reforms.
 He had been the only Cardinal who opposed Pius V in Consistory on the raising of a tax to support the wars of religion in France.
 Sixtus V had appointed him Prefect of the Congregation on Rites, and Gregory XIII had placed him in the Congregation of the Index (Cardella, V, 102-109).
 But the first time a scrutiny was held with Paleotti as a candidate, he received only seventeen votes—to the great mortification of the Spanish faction.
 Obviously, the silent veto was being applied (Leti, Cardinalismo 210-211).
-Such vetos, using the ballot (One only needed one-third plus one of the votes being cast), were a strategic maneuver to reduce the field of candidates and improve the chances of one's own candidate; they do not necessarily reflect badly on the intrinsic merits of the victim.
+Such vetos, using the ballot (One only needed one-third plus one of the votes being cast—in this case, eighteen), were a strategic maneuver to reduce the field of candidates and improve the chances of one's own candidate; they do not necessarily reflect badly on the intrinsic merits of the victim.

 Next it was the turn of Cardinal Santi Quattro (Facchinetti), a great theologian, politician and courtier, but he too, despite his merits (He was elected Pope Innocent IX at the next Conclave), failed to make a showing.